-One way TAFB can help our partner agencies to distribute more fresh and frozen product more efficiently is to operate various styles of pantries on wheels, including Mobile Pantries, Pantry Express, Senior Share and the School Pantry Express.
+One way TAFB can help our partner agencies to distribute more fresh and frozen product more efficiently is to operate various styles of pantries on wheels, including Mobile Pantries, Pantry Express, Senior Share, School Pantry Express and Meals for Minds.

 Mobile Pantries with Partner Agencies